oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Quickstart.md

 ## CD3 QUICKSTART

-**After launching the Docker Container and connecting it to the OCI Tenancy, follow the below steps to quickly provision a basic VCN on OCI**
+**After launching the Docker Container and connecting it to the OCI Tenancy, follow the below steps to quickly provision a compartment on OCI**.

-1. Pick up the excel [CD3-SingleVCN-template](/cd3_automation_toolkit/example) and add in the required VCN details in specified columns.
+1. Pick up the excel [CD3-SingleVCN-template](/cd3_automation_toolkit/example) and add in the required compartment details in specified Comaprtments tab.
    Details on how to fill the data into the excel sheet can be found in the Blue section of each sheet inside the excel file.
-Make appropriate changes to the templates eg region and use them as is for deployment.
+Make appropriate changes to the template eg region.
+Place Excel sheet at appropriate location in your docker.

 2. Edit the setUpOCI.properties at location: _/cd3user/tenancies/<customer_name>/<customer_name>_setUpOCI.properties__ with appropriate values.
-   - Place Excel sheet at appropriate location in your docker and provide the corresponding path in: /cd3user/tenancies/<customer_name>/<customer_name>setUpOCI.properties_ file.
+   - Provide the CD3 excel sheet path in: /cd3user/tenancies/<customer_name>/<customer_name>setUpOCI.properties_ file.
    - Change the _non_gf_tenancy_ parameter_ value to _false_.
    We will be using a Greenfield workflow for this Quickstart.A Greenfield tenancy is an Empty OCI tenancy (or) any OCI tenancy where we need not to modify / use any existing resources.